esphome/esphome-docs/cookbook/bme280_environment.rst

 The first step is to connect the sensor as described :doc:`here </components/sensor/bme280>`.
 After validating the sensor is working, we can proceed and add some formulas.
+In the example below change - platform: bme280 to the relevant one for your installation (_i2c or _spi)

 .. code-block:: yaml